Can Turbulence Cause a Plane to Crash?

 When you experience turbulence on an airplane, your mind quickly wanders.
 What’s going on, and how long will it last?
 Will it get worse?
 Am I safe?
 Can turbulence cause a plane to crash?
 Whatever questions we may have, we can agree on one thing: turbulence puts our nerves on edge.

-The Federal Aviation Administration (more commonly known as the FAA) keeps a record of turbulence-related injuries.
-In 2016, 44 people were injured because of turbulence on a plane, 11 of whom were crew members.
-In 2015, the numbers were much lower: 21 people were injured,14 of whom were airline staff.
-If injuries related to turbulence are on the rise, should I be worried?
+The Federal Aviation Administration (FAA) keeps a record of turbulence-related injuries.
+In 2017, 17 people were injured because of turbulence on a plane, eight of whom were crew members.
+In 2018, the numbers were much lower: nine people were injured, five of whom were airline staff.

 What is Turbulence?